innothetechgeek/titanium/readme.md

 BOOTSTRAP.PHP

 The bootstrap .php application starts the framework and get everything running, it beggins that process by including all framework helper functions...so they are publicly available anywhere in the framework.
-The it autoload all the classes in the framework so can be instiated without requiring/including them.
+(an example of a helper function is the dd function in laravel) Then it autoload all the classes in the framework so can be instanciated without requiring/including them.

+Once all classes and helpers functions are loaded, we pass the url array to the Router class. again the url array could be something like:
+$url = [
+   0 => "user",
+   1 => "edit",
+   2 => 1
+]

+THE ROUTER CLASS AND THE ROUTE METHOD.